 Applicable Law

 This Client Authorisation is governed by the law in force in the Jurisdiction in which the Property is situated.
-The Client and the Subscriber submit to the non-exclusive jurisdiction of the courts of that place.
+The Client and the Representative submit to the non-exclusive jurisdiction of the courts of that place.

 Meaning of Words Used in this Client Authorisation